dimmyvi/secure-credential-transfer/draft-secure-credential-transfer.md

 General terms:

-- Relay Server - Web application exposing Secure Credential Transfer API to remote devices.
-It serves to securily transfer Provisioning Information between two remote devices.
+- Relay Server - Web application exposing Secure Credential Transfer API to devices.
+It serves to securely transfer Provisioning Information between two devices (Sender and Receiver).

-- Sender device - a remote device initiating a transfer of Provisioning Information to another remote device (Receiver) so that Receiver can provision these credentials.
+- Sender device - a device initiating a transfer of Provisioning Information to a Receiver device so that Receiver can register or provision this credential.

-- Receiver device - a remote device that receives Provisioning Information from Sender and uses it to provision Credentials Information to an application running on it.
+- Receiver device - a device that receives Provisioning Information from Sender device and uses it to register or provision Credential Information.

-- Provisioning Partner - Third party Partner who facilitates Credential Information lifecycle on a remote device.
+- Provisioning Partner - an entity which facilitates Credential Information lifecycle on a device.

 - Provisioning Information - a set of data fields, allowing a device to receive Credential Information from Provisioning Partner and install it locally.
 The entire content of Provisioning Information is encrypted by Sender or Receiver device.
 Therefore, it is not visible to Relay Server.
+The structure of Provisioning Information is specific to Provisioning Partner and out of the scope of this document.

-- Credential Information - a set of data fields used to facilitate credential on the receiver's device.
+- Credential Information - a set of data fields used to facilitate registration or provisioning of Credential Information on the Receiver's device.

-- Secret - a symmetric encryption key shared by a pair of a Sender and a Receiver devices, used to encrypt Provisioning Information stored on a Relay server.
+- Secret - a symmetric encryption key shared by a pair of Sender and Receiver devices, used to encrypt Provisioning Information stored on a Relay server.
 Secret stays the same for the entire credential transfer flow (one Secret per complete transfer).
-All information stored on Relay server is always encrypted using the Secret.
-In Stateful flow all information exchanged by Sender and Receiver devices throug Relay server is encrypted with the same Secret.
+Provisioning Information stored on Relay server is always encrypted using the Secret.
+In Stateful flow all information exchanged by Sender and Receiver devices through Relay server is encrypted with the same Secret.
 Thus, effectively, Secret has a one-to-one relation with the mailbox.

 API parameters:

-- Device Claim - a unique token allowing caller to read from /write to data the mailbox.
-Exactly one sender device and one receiver device should be able to read from/write secure payload to the mailbox.
-Sender device provides a deviceClaim in order to create a mailbox or update mailbox data and Relay server binds this Sender's Device Claim to the mailbox.
-When the receiver device first reads data from the mailbox it presents its Device Claim to the Relay Server, which binds the mailbox to the given Receiver device.
-Thus both Sender and Receiver devices are bound to the mailbox (allowed to read from/write to it).
-Only Sender/Receiver devices that can present valid Device Claims are allowed to send subsequent read/write/update/delete calls to the mailbox.
+- Device Claim - a unique token allowing caller to read from / write data to the mailbox.
+Exactly one Sender device and one Receiver device should be able to read from / write secure payload to the mailbox.
+Sender device provides a Device Claim in order to create a mailbox or update mailbox data and Relay server binds this Sender's Device Claim to the mailbox.
+When the Receiver device first reads data from the mailbox it presents its Device Claim to the Relay Server, which binds the mailbox to the given Receiver device.
+Thus both Sender and Receiver devices are bound to the mailbox (allowed to read from / write to it).
+Only Sender and Receiver devices that present valid Device Claims are allowed to send subsequent read/write/update/delete calls to the mailbox.
 The value shall be a UUID {{!RFC4122}}.

-- Notification Token - a short or long-lived unique token stored by the Sender or Receiver device in a mailbox on the Relay server, which allows Relay server to send a push notification message to the Sender or Receiver device, informing them on data update in the mailbox.
+- Notification Token - a short or long-lived unique token stored by the Sender or Receiver device in a mailbox on the Relay server, which allows Relay server to send a push notification to the Sender or Receiver device, informing them of updates in the mailbox.

 - MailboxIdentifier - Sender device-defined unique identifier for the given mailbox.
 The value shall be a UUID {{!RFC4122}}.

 # Credential transfer workflows

 We define two flows for credential transfer: 1.
 Stateless (Relay server facilitates a single credential data transfer: Sender -> Relay -> Receiver) and 2.
-Stateful (Relay facilitates additional datat transfers - there are 3 data exchanges in this flow to prepare credential data for provisioning by Receiver).
+Stateful (Relay facilitates additional data transfers - there are multiple data transfers in this flow to prepare credential data for registering or provisioning by Receiver).
 The details are provided below.

 ## Stateless workflow

-Stateless process starts with a Sender device composing a set of Provisioning Information, encrypting it with a Secret (symmetric data encryption key) and storing encrypted Provisioning Information on a Relay server in a mailbox.
-A unique mailbox identifier is generated by a Sender device as UUID that conforms to RFC 4122 version 4, created using good source of entropy (peferrably hardware-based entropy).
+Stateless process starts with a Sender device composing a set of Provisioning Information, encrypting it with a Secret and storing encrypted Provisioning Information on a Relay server in a mailbox.
+A unique Mailbox Identifier is generated by the Sender device, created using good source of entropy (peferrably hardware-based entropy).
 Sender device generates a unique token - a Sender Device Claim - and stores it to the mailbox.
-Device Claim allows the Sender device presenting it to read and write data to/from the mailbox, thus binding it to the mailbox.
+Device Claim allows the Sender device presenting it to read and write data to / from the mailbox, thus binding it to the mailbox.

-Sender device sends mailboxIdentifier to the Relay server as a part of CreateMailbox request.
+Sender device sends MailboxIdentifier to the Relay server as a part of CreateMailbox request.
 Once mailbox is created, it has limited time to live.
 When expired, mailbox shall be deleted - refer to DeleteMailbox endpoint.
 Default expiration period has to be configured on the Relay server.

 Relay server builds a unique URL link to a mailbox (for example, “http://relayserver.com/mailbox/1234567890”) and returns it to the Sender device, which sends the link directly to the Receiver device over communication channel (e.g. SMS, email, iMessage).
-In addition to that, Sender device passes the Secret to the Receiver device either through the same channel (in the same message as the URL) or over a different channel.
 Please refer to section "Security Considerations" for more details.

-Receiver device, having obtained both the URL link and the Secret,  generates a unique token - Receiver Device Claim - and passes it to the Relay server in order to reads the encrypted Provisioning Information from the mailbox.
+Receiver device, having obtained both the URL link and the Secret, generates a unique token - a Receiver Device Claim - and passes it to the Relay server in order to read the encrypted Provisioning Information from the mailbox.

-Relay server now binds a given pair of Sender a Receiver devices to the mailbox by provided Sender and Receiver Device Claims.
+Relay server now binds a given pair of Sender and Receiver devices to the mailbox by provided Sender and Receiver Device Claims.
 Only bound devices are allowed to read or write data to the mailbox or to delete the mailbox.

-Receiver device, having read the encrypted Provisioning Information from the Relay mailbox, decrypts it with the Secret received  from the Sender and starts credential provisioning process on the device.
+Receiver device, having read the encrypted Provisioning Information from the Relay mailbox, decrypts it with the Secret received from the Sender and starts credential registering or provisioning process on the device.
 Once the Receiver device has successfully provisioned credentials, it deletes the mailbox by sending a DeleteMailbox call to the Relay server.

 ~~~
                       Sender              Relay                          Receiver